 Applicants for Kitchen Connects GSO will need to apply directly though the link below.
 All applicants will be required to commit to the following program segments:

-- kitchen cost is $10/hour; program will offer up to first three uses at no cost
+kitchen cost is $10/hour; program will offer up to first three hours at no cost

 Current Anticipated Timeline